 December 25, 26 Christmas (Catholic)

 Plastic & glassLithuania imposes a super-efficient eco-system for your empty plastic and glass bottles and beer cans.
-Most supermarkets have a supirkimas – a couple of machines where you can load each one at a time and hear them being scruched into nothing.
+Most supermarkets have a supirkimas, either inside or nearby outside – a couple of machines where you can load each one at a time and hear them being scrunched into nothing.
 Make sure they're completely empty.
 At the end, press the screen and it'll print a ticket.
 Take it to the counter inside the supermarket and they'll give you some cash.
 Simple!

-ReligionContemporary Lithuania is a predominantly Catholic country with almost 80 per cent of the population pledging allegiance to the Pope.
+ReligionThis is a predominantly Catholic country with around 77 per cent of the Lithuanian population pledging allegiance to the Pope.
 Pagan Lithuanians avoided Christianity until relatively late in European history, finally converting for political reasons in 1387 in the eastern half of the country and in 1413 in the west.
-The country’s pagan heritage can still be seen in many aspects of life including the days of the week (literally First Day, Second Day etc.), the continued naming of its female population after flowers and plants and the countless festivals throughout the year that remain very much as they were before the coming of Christianity.
-The area that makes up contemporary Lithuania has historically been the proud home of countless religions over the centuries, among them Russian Orthodox, Protestantism, Islam and of course Judaism, of which the former makes up the second largest population at just under five per cent.
-It’s considered polite for men to remove their hats and women to cover their shoulders when visiting a Catholic church.
+But the country’s pagan heritage can still be seen in many aspects of life including the days of the week (literally First Day, Second Day, etc.), the continued naming of its female population after flowers and plants and the countless festivals throughout the year that remain very much as they were before the coming of Christianity.
+The area that makes up contemporary Lithuania has historically been the proud home of countless religions over the centuries, among them Russian Orthodox, Protestantism, Islam and of course Judaism.
+The first of these makes up about 5 per cent of the population.
+It’s considered polite for men to remove their hats and for women to cover their shoulders when visiting a Catholic or Orthodox church.

-ServiceThere are exceptions - and we take pride in exposing such places in our listings - but as a general rule private-sector service in Lithuania (particularly Vilnius) has improved beyond description during the 20-odd years we have been publishing Vilnius In Your Pocket.
-When we began, part of our raison d'etre was to highlight those few places which offered decent service; now our role is the exact opposite.
-If you need to deal with public servants (and usually the average visitor does not) you might well still come across the odd surly survivor of a bygone age, but even here the trend is towards a new era of service with efficiency, if not always a smile.
+ServiceThere are exceptions (and we take pride in exposing such places in our many online listings), but as a rule private-sector service in Lithuania (particularly in Vilnius and Kaunas) has improved beyond description over the 25-odd years we've been publishing Vilnius In Your Pocket.
+When we began, part of the idea was to highlight those few places that offered decent service; now our role is the exact opposite.
+If you need to deal with public servants (and usually the average visitor does not), you might still come across the odd surly survivor of a bygone age, but even there the trend is towards a new era of service with efficiency, if not always a smile.